 Whale Beach, Sydney is a relatively small and family-like beach.
 There are still plenty of surfers but there is a lovely intimate and local feel to it.
 There is a good selection of cafes and restaurants on the beach front.

 How to get there: Take the L90 bus from Wynyard.
-If you want to stay and extend the magic, this peaceful beachfront retreat in Whale Beach is perfect.
+If you want to stay and extend the magic, this cosy beach studio near Whale Beach is perfect.

 Palm Beach, Sydney is the northernmost beach in the metropolitan area.
 A thin stretch of sand between Pittwater Beach and the ocean, Palm Beach (or Summer Bay) is a year-round film set for the ever-popular TV series “Home & Away”.
 This makes Palm Beach one of the most famous beaches in Australia!